Saro Cutty Sark

 The Saro A17 Cutty Sark was a British amphibious aircraft from the period between World War I and World War II, built by the British firm Saunders-Roe (also known as SARO).
 The aircraft was named after the ship Cutty Sark, rather than the garment or the fictional witch.

+The Cutty Sark was a shoulder-winged four-seat amphibian monoplane with an all-metal hull and plywood covered wings.
+The above-wing pylon-mounted engines could easily be changed, and a variety of different engines were used to power the type, including 104 hp Cirrus Hermes Mk 1s and 120 hp de Havilland Gipsy IIs.
+The Saro A19 Cloud was derived from the Cutty Sark.